krummenCode/Oros-Photography-Website/README.md

 How to view
 ---
-* Download files
+* Download zip from
-* place downloaded files into a folder
+* Open zip file
-* open folder and click on index.html and run in a browser.
+* open folder
+* Open index.html